CPA Founder John Frank Dies

 Key Takeaways:

-• His extensive aviation career also included serving as a U.S. Army pilot and executive director of the American Bonanza Society.
+• His career also included serving as a U.S. Army pilot, working in aircraft certification at Beech Aircraft, and serving as executive director of the American Bonanza Society.

 See a mistake?
 Contact us.